-25 Skilled nursing hours are being provided, as ordered.
+Skilled nursing hours are being provided, as ordered.
 Therap or other web-based Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
 Otherwise, N/A. [Control] All medical/therapeutic appointments have been scheduled and attended.
 Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
-Otherwise, N/A. [Control] 27 All follow-up appointments have been scheduled and attended.
+Otherwise, N/A. [Control] Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
+Otherwise, N/A. [Control] All physician/clinician recommendations are being followed.
 Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
-Otherwise, N/A. [Control] 28 All physician/clinician recommendations are being followed.
-Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
-Otherwise, N/A. [Control] 29 All prescribed medications are being administered, as ordered, and documented accurately.
+Otherwise, N/A. [Control] All prescribed medications are being administered, as ordered, and documented accurately.
 Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
 [Control]

 Family and participant can also confirm Med administration.
-Otherwise, N/A. 30 All required assessments/evaluations have been completed.
+Otherwise, N/A. All required assessments/evaluations have been completed.
 Yes, if Therap or other web-based applications/documentation, would be affirmative documentation as well.
-Otherwise, N/A, or Subjective by SC [Control] care visits since the last review.
+Otherwise, N/A, or Subjective by SC [Control] The individual has had no hospital admissions, emergency room, or urgent care visits since the last review.
 Yes, (by verbal confirmation with the waiver participant or guardian, if applicable, or confirmation in Therap or other web-based applications/documentation, would be confirm as well.
 Provider staff reports of hospital admissions, emergency room, or urgent care visits is affirmative documentation.
-[Control] have been followed.
+[Control] If applicable, hospital/ED/urgent care discharge plan instructions have been followed.
 Yes, (by verbal confirmation with the waiver participant or guardian, if applicable, or confirmation in Therap or other web-based applications/documentation, would be confirmation as well.
 Provider staff reports of hospital admissions, [Control]

-emergency room, or urgent care visits is affirmative documentation. cus Area: oports and Services Select: Comments/Actions Needed: Concerns, Barriers, Successes 33 The individual's paid staff appear to treat them with respect and dignity.
+emergency room, or urgent care visits is affirmative documentation.
+Focus Area: Supports and Services Comments/Actions Needed: Concerns, Barriers, Successes 33 The individual's paid staff appear to treat them with respect and dignity.
 N/A, unable to assess due to the need for visual confirmation [Control] 34 The individual's natural supports appear to treat them with respect and dignity.
 N/A, unable to assess due to the need for visual confirmation [Control] 35 Supports and services are being delivered to the individual, as identified in the current ISP.
 Yes, for some - some services or supports will be unable to assess due to the need for visual confirmation, Use of Therap or other web-based applications/documentation, would be affirmative confirmation as well.
 [Control] 36 The individual is being supported to make progress in achieving their goals (both ISP goals and informally expressed goals).
 Indicate the status of the individual's progress toward achieving established goals.
 Yes, for most - some goals will be unable to assess due to the need for visual confirmation, Use of Therap or other web-based applications/documentation, could be affirmative documentation as well [Control]